 For any business, it is important to know how long it could continue to meet its obligations if it has no revenue or no access to other funds.

 Also, it assists businesses in controlling and optimizing expenses so that the operational period can be stretched further.
-And a business can control its expenses by making sure it does not exceed the interval measure output.
+And a business can control its expenses by ensuring it does not exceed the interval measure output.
 Suppose a firm faces any problems and needs to make emergency expenditures.
 This, in turn, could push the company to exceed the ratio.

 Now, the firm should go for cost-cutting measures to meet the interval ratio.
-It will help the firm to avoid a drop in the number of days it can support operations with the funds on hand.
+It will help the firm avoid a drop in the number of days it can support operations with the funds on hand.

 How to Calculate Interval Measure?

-For example, suppose Company A has $50,000 cash, $25,000 marketable securities, and $25,000 accounts receivables.
-The daily operating expenses for Company A is $2,000.
+Suppose Company A has $50,000 cash, $25,000 marketable securities, and $25,000 accounts receivables.
+The daily operating expenses for Company A are $2,000.

-Thus, the total liquid assets for the Company A is $100,000 ($50,000 + $25,000 + $25,000).
-The interval measure in this case is 50 days ($100,000 / $2,000).
+Thus, the total liquid assets for Company A is $100,000 ($50,000 + $25,000 + $25,000).

 Burn rate is also a similar concept to interval measure.
-The Interval measure also serves as an input for the burn rate.
+The interval measure also serves as an input for the burn rate.
 A burn rate is a measure of spending from a company to keep its operations running.
 A point to note is that the burn rate does not consider the challenges that a company may face in keeping operations running.

 Interval measure is important for a business to know how long it could survive with cash and equivalent.
 However, one must know that the internal measure and burn rate only give a rough estimate of the cash burn.
 They fail to provide or account for companies’ problems to continue with their operations.
 Nevertheless, the ratio is still popular among analysts and investors to get an idea of the company’s financial health.
 Even venture capitalists use this ratio to decide whether or not a business is worth investing in.